qitianwu/GraphOOD-GNNSafe/Readme.md

     - Feature interpolation: use random interpolation to create node features for OOD data.
     - Label leave-out: use nodes with partial classes as IND and leave out others for OODTr and OODTe.

-- **Twitch** (multi-graph dataset): This dataset contains multiple sub-graphs.
-We use subgraph DE as IND, subgraph EN as OODTr and subgraphs ES, FR, RU as OODTe.

-- **Arxiv** (dataset with context info): This dataset is a single graph where each node has a time label, i.e., when the paper is published.
- We follow [1] using the time as domain information for splitting nodes into IND, OODTr and OODTe.

 ## Model Implementation